Memorial (society): Intimidation and order to close, 2021

 On 14 October 2021, around 20 men broke into the Moscow offices of Memorial and interrupted a public film screening of Mr Jones with hostile chants.
 Memorial staff called the police, but by the time the officers arrived most of the intruders had dispersed, and police led away the three who remained.
 Then, without explanation, the police shut the people who had been watching the film in the Memorial building and held them there for hours, late into the night.
 Everyone was forced to provide full personal details from their passports, their residential address and phone number, as well as information about their education, workplace, and work title.

 The first calls for the closure of Memorial were made in 2014 by Minister of Justice Aleksandr Konovalov in an application to the Supreme Court.
 If Memorial was closed, commented its chairman Arseny Roginsky, then the organisation's many branches would have to re-register and thereafter restore contacts with one another across the country.
 In January 2015, the Court announced that it would not uphold the Ministry's request.

 On 11 November 2021, the Russian Prosecutor General's Office announced that it had submitted a lawsuit to the Supreme Court, seeking to close Memorial International over violations of the Russian foreign agent law.
 The following day, it became known that the Moscow City Prosecutor's Office filed a lawsuit with the Moscow City Court requesting the closure of the Memorial Human Rights Centre.
 The lawsuits would be heard on 26 and 23 November, respectively.
 More than 120,000 people signed a petition to save the group.

 On 28 December 2021, the Supreme Court of Russia ordered the International Memorial Society and its regional branches to close because it had violated the 2012 foreign agent law.
 During the court hearing, state prosecutor Zhafyarov accused Memorial of "creating a false image of the Soviet Union as a terrorist state" and "making us repent for the Soviet past, instead of remembering glorious history […] probably because someone is paying for it".
 A lawyer for Memorial said it would appeal against the decision in both Russian courts and the European Court of Human Rights (ECHR) in Strasbourg, which has jurisdiction over Russia.
 The following day, the Moscow City Court announced its decision to shut down the Memorial Human Rights Centre.
+Video clips covering the harassment, trial, and closure of Memorial are shown in a 2024 documentary, Of Caravan and the Dogs.

+Like most independent Russian media and rights bodies, Memorial is now "forced to operate outside the country, and some of memorial's activists have been jailed.
+But the body continues to campaign vocally on social media, and the Nobel Prize committee hailed its efforts to document war crimes and other abuses of power."

+In February 2024, Memorial's co-chair, Oleg Orlov, was sentenced to two years in prison having been convicted of "repeatedly discrediting" the Russian military.